 LD: The BFI has always been incredibly supportive of us and the project, and has already been in touch to discuss how they can help us.
 Deadlines are an ongoing discussion, but we hope to ramp things up when we're back bringing in extra crew so we don't fall too far behind our original delivery date.
 Similarly, our Czech co-producers have reached out to us to see how we can adapt our working practices to mean we don't lose time even though we aren't able to get out to Prague right now, there's lots of exciting creative problem solving going on, it's something we're maybe weirdly quite well adapted for as filmmakers.
 So we're feeling quite confident we can make up at least some of the lost time with the brilliant team we have involved.

 ZF: How is the situation in the UK regarding film funding and COVID-19?

 LD: We've been hit very badly here in the UK, and it's been heartbreaking to watch so many of our peers and collaborators have to shut down productions one by one, but there has also been an overwhelming amount of support from funders and creatives alike.
-The BFI have set up a Film Continuation Fund to help productions that have incurred extra costs due to the crisis, there is also an emergency fund of £2.5million that BFI are managing in partnership with the Film & TV Charity, this includes donations from Netflix and the BBC and is designed specifically for freelance professionals across all sectors of the industry.
+The BFI has set up a Film Continuation Fund to help productions that have incurred extra costs due to the crisis, there is also an emergency fund of £2.5million that BFI is managing in partnership with the Film & TV Charity, this includes donations from Netflix and the BBC and is designed specifically for freelance professionals across all sectors of the industry.
 The skill sharing, webinars, and online programming from festivals and individuals in our industry has been amazing too - there's a real feeling of everyone pulling together in what is such an uncertain time.